nxd914/PYTHON/README.md

+# Python Quantitative Finance Projects

+This repository contains browser-based Python projects for quantitative finance, developed and run in Google Colab notebooks.

+## Current Project

-# Stock Data Analysis and Visualization with Python
+**Stock Data Analysis and Visualization with Python**

-This project downloads historical stock data using `yfinance`, performs basic analysis, and visualizes price trends and moving averages.
+- Downloads historical stock data using `yfinance`.
+- Performs basic analysis and visualizes price trends and moving averages.
+- All code is written and executed within a Google Colab notebook.

-## Features
+## How to Use

-- Download historical price data for any stock symbol
-- Calculate and plot moving averages
-- Visualize price trends with Matplotlib

-## Getting Started

-1. Open `stock_analysis.ipynb` in [Google Colab](https://colab.research.google.com/) or Jupyter Notebook.
+- Open the notebook (`stock_analysis.ipynb`) in Google Colab.
-2. Run the first code cell to install required libraries.
+- Run the first code cell to install required libraries.
-3. Follow the notebook cells for data download, analysis, and visualization.
+- Follow the notebook cells for data download, analysis, and visualization.

-## Requirements

-- Python 3.8+
-- Libraries: yfinance, pandas, matplotlib (install instructions in notebook)

 ## Next Steps

-- Add backtesting for trading strategies
+- Add backtesting for trading strategies.
-- Include performance metrics and risk analysis
+- Include performance metrics and risk analysis.
-- Expand to multiple assets or portfolio visualization
+- Expand to multiple assets or portfolio visualization.

 ## License

-MIT
+MIT (or your preferred license)

----

-*This project is for educational and portfolio purposes.
-See issues for planned improvements.*